al3xionescu/MiniProjects-python/README.md

 # MiniProjects-python
-Some short projects in python
+Some short projects in python!